Get data into an Edge Processor using HTTP Event Collector

 curl "http://buttercupgames.com:8088/services/collector/raw?sourcetype=manual&host=host_1.splunk.com" \ -d '{"event": "Hello, world!", "sourcetype": "manual", "host": "host_1.splunk.com"}'

-mTLS requirements
+TLS and mTLS requirements

-If your Edge Processor is configured to use mTLS to secure its communications with HEC data sources, then the HTTP requests must include PEM files containing the appropriate client certificate, CA certificate, and private key for proving the identity of the data source.
+If your Edge Processor is configured to use TLS or mTLS to secure its communications with HEC data sources, then the HTTP requests must include PEM files containing the appropriate client certificate, CA certificate, and private key for proving the identity of the data source.
 Depending on how your HTTP client or logging agent makes requests, there can be a variety of different ways to include these PEM files.

 For example, when using a curl